aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/060-Second-VPC/intro.md

 ## Creating another VPC by changing one character !

-Next we are going to observe some of the advantages you can get with  Infrastructure as code - provided it is properly paramatised.
+Next we are going to observe some of the advantages you can get with  Infrastructure as code - provided it is properly parametrized.

 Edit the variables.tf file and change the value of mycount from 1 to 2